0 Comment

 3. Learn about employee motivation needs

-Organizations need to understand that every employee is different and, hence, has a different temperament and personality.
+Organizations need to understand that every employee is unique and, therefore, has a distinct temperament and personality.
 It means that they value other things and are motivated by various factors.

 Understanding their motivational needs is crucial since recognition aims to enhance employee engagement.